 A short self-introduction: your area of study, interests, background

 Motivation letter.
 Why are you interested in the Jenkins project?
 Which projects ideas do you want to work on?

 If you participate in open-source projects, please reference them

 If you have a GitHub, Twitter account, a blog or technical/scientific publications, please reference them as well

 |In GSoC we do not hire you in the common sense.
-Please do NOT send us your CVs or universal cover letters.
+Please DO NOT send us your CVs/resumes or universal cover letters.
 We are mostly interested to understand your interests and your motivation to work in the project.|

 We highly recommend to make some contributions to the project while you work on the application.
 It will help you to polish the proposal, and mentors will consider contributions and interactions with the community when processing applications.

 Here are a list of links to help you get started on participating in Jenkins and in coding for the Jenkins project, in increasing level of difficulty.

 There is also a list of newbie-friendly issues.

 Feel free to contact potential mentors and org admins if you need help with choosing a newbie friendly issue to tackle.
 See the contact links in project proposals.